 (EE) "Registered nurse" means a person licensed to practice nursing as a registered nurse who meets the criteria set forth in Chapter 4723. of the Revised Code.

-(FF) "Representative" means an adult, eighteen years or older, who has been authorized under Ohio law to make health care decisions on behalf of the consumer who is mentally or physically incapacitated, or at the request of the terminally ill consumer.
-These decisions may include the termination of medical care, the election of the hospice benefit, or the revocation of election of the hospice benefit on behalf of a terminally ill consumer.
-Documentation of the authorization must be maintained in the consumer's hospice record.
+(FF) "Representative" means an adult, eighteen years or older, who has been authorized under Ohio law to make health care decisions on behalf of the individual who is mentally or physically incapacitated, or at the request of the terminally ill individual.
+These decisions may include the termination of medical care, the election of the hospice benefit, or the revocation of election of the hospice benefit on behalf of a terminally ill individual.
+Documentation of the authorization must be maintained in the individual's hospice record.

 (GG) "Social worker" means a person registered under Chapter 4757. of the Revised Code to practice as a social worker or independent social worker.